-To the Parent: OLLOWING INFORMATION IS NECESSARY FOR ANY STUD MENT IN SCHOOL.
+To the Parent:

+DLLOWING INFORMATION IS NECESSARY FOR ANY STUDENTIMENT IN SCHOOL.
 ALL SPACES MUST BE COMPLETED.
-ENT TO USE PRESCRIBED MEDICATIONS OR TO RECEIVE Name of Student Address Schoo Grade A. I am requesting permission for my child named above ve to: (Check all that apply) use or receive prescribed medication receive prescribed treatment my presence or that of an authorized staff member in accordance with the Doctor's prescription. my presence of that of an authorized staff member in В. I will assume responsibility for safe delivery of the me dication to school.
-C. I will notify the school immediately if there is any chartreatment. nge in the use of the medication or the prescribed D. I release and agree to hold the Board of Education, its liability foreseeable or unforeseeable for damages or authorization. officials, and its employees harmless from any and all injury resulting directly or indirectly from this Signat ure of Parent Date Home Telephone Work Telephone
+T TO USE PRESCRIBED MEDICATIONS OR TO RECEIVE

+Name of Student Address

+School Grade

+A. I am requesting permission for my child named above to o: (Check all that apply)

+use or receive prescribed medication

+receive prescribed treatment presence or that of an authorized staff member in

+accordance with the Doctor's prescription.

+В. I will assume responsibility for safe delivery of the medica ition to school.

+C. I will notify the school immediately if there is any change treatment. in the use of the medication or the prescribed

+D. I release and agree to hold the Board of Education, its off liability foreseeable or unforeseeable for damages or inju authorization.

+Signati ure of Parent Date

+Home Telephone Work Telephone